Quantization of the universal centralizer and central D-modules: Kostant-Whittaker reduction and the Miura bimodule

-Here, the second equality holds by the triviality assumption on $C$ and the map on the right is the isomorphism of \cref{Asymptotic Kostant Whittaker Reduction is Monoidal Localization}(iv) in the special case of the trivial representation $V=k$; furthermore, it is a map of algebras since the unit and counit for the adjoint pair $(\kostantWhittakerToWComod, \kostantWhittakerToWComod^R)$ are monoidal natural transformations.
-Thus, we obtain the desired natural isomorphism and, tracing through the constructions, one readily checks that this natural isomorphism respects the monoidal structure. \end{proof}
+Here, the second equality holds by the triviality assumption on $C$ and the map on the right is a isomorphism by \cref{Fr lem} with $V := k$ the trivial representation.
+Thus, we obtain the desired isomorphism and, tracing through the constructions, one readily checks that this isomorphism is natural in $C$ and respects the monoidal structure. \end{proof}

 \begin{Remark} There is an asymptotic analogue of the above lemma with identical proof. \end{Remark}